jmladron/cfbf/README.md

 ## Authors

-The Cuckoo Filter was developed by S. Pontarelli (salvatore.pontarelli@uniroma2.it) and the enhanced CFBF was developed by J. Martinez (jorge.martinez@ufv.es)
+The Cuckoo Filter was developed by S. Pontarelli and the CFBF was developed by J. Martinez

 ## License